Andr3y-/EyePatchPlayer/README.md

 DONE:

 - [x] Cache for Offline Playback
-- [x] VK Status Broadcast
+- [x] VK Status Broadcast & Last.fm Now Playing updating
-- [x] Streaming from Web
+- [x] Online Music Streaming
-- [x] Fully functional player with playback control, shuffle and playlists
+- [x] Toggle Shuffle & Shake to Shuffle
-- [x] Remote playback control from iOS (lock and bottom pan menu)
-- [x] Album Covers in App & on the Lock Screen
+- [x] Remote playback control from iOS (lock and bottom pan menu), Album Covers in App & on the Lock Screen
 - [x] Reworked shuffle to have a separate playlist (of ID') instead which is infinite for switching tracks
 - [x] EPMusicPlayerDelegate as a separate class for code clarity
 - [x] EPMusicPlayerRemoteManager controlling player (even when player VC is not visible)